DFT and Model Hamiltonian Study of Optoelectronic Properties of Some Low-Symmetry Graphene Quantum Dots: Results and Discussion

 \subsubsection{TDDFT Spectrum}

 We present the linear optical absorption spectrum of GQD-36-$C_{2v}$, computed using the TDDFT approach, in Fig. \ref{fig:36-c2v-tddft}.
-We have identified six features in the spectrum with the maximum excitation energy $\approx4.6$ eV.
+We have identified seven features in the spectrum with the maximum excitation energy $\approx5$ eV.
 The first peak corresponding to the optical gap is due to an excited state whose many-body wave function is dominated by the $|H\rightarrow L\rangle$ excitation, and similar to the case of GQD-30-$C_{2v}$, it is also reached by the absorption of an $x$-polarized photon.
-The most intense peak of the computed spectrum is peak II located at 3.34 eV with mixed $x$ and $y$ polarizations due to two closely-spaced excited states of symmetries $^{1}B_{2}$ and $^{1}A_{1}$ whose wave functions are dominated by single excitations $|H-1\rightarrow L+1\rangle$, and $|H\rightarrow L+1\rangle$, respectively.
+The most intense peak of the computed spectrum is peak II located at 3.34 eV shows both $x$ and $y$ polarizations due to two closely-spaced excited states of symmetries $^{1}B_{2}$ and $^{1}A_{1}$ whose wave functions are dominated by single excitations $|H-1\rightarrow L+1\rangle$, and $|H\rightarrow L+1\rangle$, respectively.
 To the oscillator strength of this peak, the $x$-polarized $^{1}B_{2}$ contributes significantly more as compared to the $y$-polarized $^{1}A_{1}$ state.
-As far as the location of the MI peak is concerned, the TDDFT value (3.34 eV) is again in good agreement with the experimental values 3.29 eV and 3.42 eV reported by Bryson \emph{et al}. \citep{BRYSON20111980}, and Fetzer \citep{fetzer2000large}, respectively.
-In the region beyond the MI peak, there are four weaker peaks of which the $x$-polarized peak IV near 4.07 eV carries significant intensity, and is dominated by the excitation $|H-2\rightarrow L+1\rangle$.
-The last peak (peak VI) of the computed spectrum is slightly above 4.5 eV and is quite feeble.
-The detailed information about the excited states contributing to the spectrum of this QD can be found in Table S2 of SI.
+In the region beyond the MI peak, there are five weaker peaks of which the $x$-polarized peak IV near 4.07 eV and $y$-polarized peak VI at 4.70 carry significant intensity, and are dominated by the excitations $|H-2\rightarrow L+1\rangle$ and $|H-2\rightarrow L+1\rangle$, respectively.
+The rest of the peaks (III, V, VII) are quite feeble and of comparable intensity, occur at 3.86 eV, 4.33 eV and 5.04 eV, respectively.
+The detailed information about the excited states contributing to the peaks of the spectrum of this GQD can be found in Table S2 of Supporting Information.